 Discounted Cash Flow (DCF):

-- Calculations: Discount future cash flows using the discount rate and add them together.
-Add the discounted terminal value to get the total value of the company.
+- Calculations: Discount the future cash flows using the discount rate and add them together.
+Add the discounted terminal value to get the total value of the firm.

 Profit multiples:

-- Data Needed: Collect company profits and market multiples for comparable companies.
+- Data needed: Collect company earnings and market multiples for comparable companies.

-- Calculations: Multiply the company's profits by the chosen market multiple to obtain the estimated value.
+- Calculations: Multiply the company's earnings by the chosen market multiple to obtain the estimated value.

 Comparison with similar transactions:

-- Calculations: Use sales multiples of similar transactions to estimate the value of the business.
+- Calculations: Use sales multiples of similar transactions to estimate the value of the company.

 Analysis of comparable listed companies:

-- Calculations: Apply financial ratios from comparable companies to the company being valued to estimate its value.
+- Calculations: Apply the financial ratios of comparable companies to the company being valued to estimate its value.

 Case studies: application of evaluation methods